Planning Your Novel (or Not)

 If you’re like me and you like handwritten notes, consider a writing planner or journal!
 We have a whole blog post about how to create your own writing journal.

-How To Make a DIY Planner [Video]
+How To Make A DIY Planner

 Staying organized and on task is a challenge.
 With a custom made DIY planner, you can get yourself organized or create a new book to sell.